 You also need it to outrank the competition and break into a competitive market.

 Hell, there’s absolutely zero chance for a modern startup to connect and engage with potential customers without content.

-But there’s a little problem, isn’t there?
-Because how do you write SEO content to ensure that it gets picked up by search engines and ranked well for relevant keywords?
+But there’s a little problem – How do you write content that ranks well for relevant keywords?

 Well, that’s what you’re going to learn from this guide.
-In fact, after reading it, you’ll know everything about SEO content, and one thing that’ll be left to do is for you to start writing it.
+In fact, after reading it, you’ll know everything about SEO content, and the only thing left for you to do will be to start writing it.